Jswig/Jswig.github.io/_pages/about.md

 title: "About"
 ---

-I am a computer science and mathematics students at UC Santa Cruz in the class of 2021.
-My interests include optimization, machine learning and bayesian statistics.
+I study computer science and mathematics at UC Santa Cruz.
+I'm currently intersted in optimization, machine learning and their application to social science and finance.